zaiisao/Documentation/en/Voice/audio_profile_android_audio.md

 ---
-title: Set the Stereo/High-quality Audio Profile
+title: Set the Stereo/High-fidelity Audio Profile
 description: How to set high-quality audio
 platform: Android
-updatedAt: Fri Nov 23 2018 08:47:26 GMT+0000 (UTC)
+updatedAt: Tue Dec 04 2018 22:22:38 GMT+0000 (UTC)
 ---
-# Set the Stereo/High-quality Audio Profile
+# Set the Stereo/High-fidelity Audio Profile
 ## Feature Description
 High-fidelity audio is essential for professional audio scenarios, such as for podcasts and singing competitions.
 For example, podcasts require stereo and high-fidelity audio.
 High-fidelity audio refers to an audio profile with a 48-KHz sampling rate and a 192-Kbps bitrate.